|

 7.2.4 ValueLabels Annotation

-annotation displays labels at the axis coordinate specified.
+ValueLabelsannotation displays labels at the axis coordinate specified.
 This is useful for displaying special text at a specific axis coordinate, or when a type of annotation that the chart does not support is needed, such as scientific notation.
-You can set the axis coordinate and the text to display for eachValueLabel
+You can set the axis coordinate and the text to display for eachValueLabel, and also add and remove individualValueLabels.

 Figure 22 : Using ValueLabels to annotate axes.